voravich-ch/menu-image-grouping-89menus/README.md

 ## Model

 The weight of the model: `best_model/B6_89classes-54-1.20.h5`.
 When setting a threshold at 0.3, the model can label 78.60% of the food images while sustaining 97.23% precision on the test set (`test_photo_eid_89classes.csv`).\
-**There is a trade-off between precision and collection when changing the threshold*
+**There is a trade-off between precision and collection when changing the threshold.*

 ## 89 Menu names